-- Families are welcome to arrive after 5:00pm to join us for dinner at the Dining Hall - Families visiting camp can purchase meal tickets online for \$15 per meal. - Following dinner, families will get a chance to hear from the staff and get to learn about the exciting things the campers have experienced during the week.
+- Families are welcome to arrive after 5:00pm to join us for dinner at the Dining Hall\ - Families visiting camp can purchase meal tickets online for \$15 per meal.

 As the highlight of the evening, the Order of the Arrow (OA) Call out ceremony will take place.
-Families are invited to join their units and participate in the OA Callout following dinner.
+Families are invited to join their units and participate in the OA Callout following dinner.\